 Use the glTF 2.0 Display component to assign materials defined with the glTF 2.0 Material component to geometry.
-The component takes two inputs: the geometry to display, and the material definition that is returned by the glTF 2.0 material.
+The component takes two inputs: the geometry to display, and the material definition that is returned by the glTF 2.0 Material component.
 The material input is used as default material for all the input geometry, except when material attributes are defined (see below section).

 Applying several materials with a single component